Namaste: Uses

 The gesture is widely used throughout the Indian subcontinent, parts of Asia and beyond where people of South and Southeast Asian origins have migrated.
 Namaste is used as a respectful form of greeting, acknowledging and welcoming a relative, guest or stranger.
 In some contexts, namaste is used by one person to express gratitude for assistance offered or given, and to thank the other person for his or her generous kindness.

-Namaskar is also part of the 16 upacharas used inside temples or any place of formal Puja (worship).
+Namaskara is one of the 16 upacharas (veneration practices) used inside temples or any place of formal puja (worship).
 Namaste in the context of deity worship, scholars conclude, has the same function as in greeting a guest or anyone else.
 It expresses politeness, courtesy, honor, and hospitality from one person to the other.
 It is used in goodbyes as well.
 This is sometimes expressed, in ancient Hindu scriptures such as Taittiriya Upanishad, as Atithi Devo Bhava (literally, treat the guest like a god).

 Namaste is one of the six forms of pranama, and in parts of India these terms are used synonymously.

-Since namaste is a non-contact form of greeting, Israeli Prime Minister Benjamin Netanyahu suggested using the gesture as an alternative to hand shaking during the 2020 Coronavirus pandemic as a means to prevent the spread of the virus.
+Since namaste is a non-contact form of greeting, some world leaders adopted the gesture as an alternative to hand shaking during the 2020 Coronavirus pandemic as a means to prevent the spread of the virus.